ministryofjustice/moj-tv/README.md

 These scripts are designed to configure the Pi to start up and run the RiseVision software and display the signage.
 It does various things such as hide the mouse pointer, set the background image, start up a wifi checker script etc.

 To install:
 Download this repository to the user home directory (usually the pi users).

+If you wish to use the email functionality amend the build script accordingly

 Run build.sh -
 sudo ./install/build.sh install username PiID [noupdate]

 username - normal system user, eg pi
-PiID - the name of the pi, eg Pi_45 noupdate - skip OS update and upgrades (use if done already)
+PiID - the name of the pi, eg Pi_45
+noupdate - skip OS update and upgrades (use if done already)

 If install fails view log for errors then run build.sh uninstall to clean up and remove files.